If you’re not currently a MediaGuard user and you’d like to get started, a HUMAN representative will help you through the integration process.

 During this phase of the integration process, we'll also ask you to identify the specific fields to pass through the FraudSensor tag.

 To ensure that MediaGuard responds within SLA, you'll need to scale up the volume of test traffic to the full traffic for that region.
-HUMAN will monitor the system latency to ensure that MediaGuard’s response times remain at 10 ms or less at the full traffic volume for the region.
+HUMAN will monitor the system latency to ensure that MediaGuard’s response times remain optimized at the full traffic volume for the region.

 HUMAN will also provide you with a completed FraudSensor tag, which you will need to implement accordingly.